Frequently Asked Questions

 You can enjoy a safari with Asilia all year round, however, the season will influence the kind of experience you’re likely to have.
+To get an idea of what the different months have to offer, have a look here.
 If your dates are not flexible, drop us a line and we’ll structure the ideal safari to suit your needs.

 Choosing your ideal safari will generally depend on a combination of the following factors: who you are travelling with (e.g. are you going with your family), where you want to go (e.g. Kenya or Tanzania), what you would like to see (e.g. Great Migration) and any special activities you are interested in doing (e.g. hot air ballooning or climbing Kilimanjaro).